jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Nixie.md

 RacialMods:
 Languages: Aquan, Sylvan
 SQ: amphibious, wild empathy +14
+SpecialAbilities:
+  Wild Empathy (Ex): >
-SpecialAbilities: Wild Empathy (Ex) This ability works like the druid ability of the same name.
+    This ability works like the druid ability of the same name.
 The nixie's total includes a +8 racial bonus on wild empathy checks.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: